nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 ![NGINX Agent](media/nginx-agent-icon.png)

 The Nginx One Console requires `nginx-agent`, an open source software module written by Nginx that connects and communicates with Nginx One.
 This nginx-agent must be installed and running on every Nginx instance that you wish to manage with Nginx One.
-You will use the publicly avialable Nginx with Agent images from Docker Hub for your Nginx OSS containers.
-In addition, as part of your Dockerfile, your NGINX Plus containers already have the required `NGINX Agent` installed during the build process for you.
-Refer to the /lab7 Dockerfiles if you want to check it out, use them as templates for adding Nginx Agent to your own fleet of Nginx containers.
-Nginx-agent can also be installed using regular Linux package manager like `apt` and `yum`.
+You will use the publicly available Nginx with Agent images from Docker Hub for your Nginx OSS containers.
+In addition, as part of your Docker Compose file, your NGINX Plus containers already have the required `NGINX Agent` installed for you.
+Nginx-agent can also be installed using regular Linux package managers like `apt` and `yum`.
 Refer to the References Section for links to the Nginx Agent installation guides.

 <br/>